 - Salt and white pepper to taste

-- For the Zur starter: In a large bowl scald whole wheat flour with the boiling water by pouring in a bit and a time and stirring until you have a THIN dough.
+- For the Zur starter: In a large bowl, scald the whole wheat flour with the boiling water by pouring in a bit at a time and stirring until you have a THIN dough.
 Do not let it become very thick.

 - Set the dough aside to cool to room temperature.

 - Add 3.5 cups (28 ounces) of lukewarm water into the dough and then add the top crust from a whole wheat bread slice into it.